EtiennePasteur/xlsxToJsonTranslate/README.md

 # xlsxToJsonTranslate

 Simple tool to convert xlsx file to a json object.
-Build for i18n angular apps
+Built for i18n angular apps

 ### Usage
 ```bash